An Abstract Model for Branch and Cut: Optimizing Tree Size

-In this section, we examine the number of cuts that minimize the \emph{size} $\cardinality{\nodes_T}$ of a \bc tree $T$, i.e., optimizing $\treeweight(T)$ when $\HCf = \allones$.
-In \cref{lem:cutFirst}, we first address the location of these cuts --- should they be at the root or deeper in the tree? \begin{lemma} For any target bound $\targetbound$ to prove and a fixed set of parameters $\lrc$, there exists a $\treeweight$-minimal $\svbc[\lrc]$ tree that proves bound $\targetbound$ and such that all cut nodes form a path starting at the root of the tree. \end{lemma} \begin{proof} Let $T$ be a $\treeweight$-minimal $\svbc[\lrc]$ tree.
+\begin{lemma} For any target bound $\targetbound$ and a fixed set of parameters $\lrc$, there exists a $\treeweight$-minimal $\svbc[\lrc]$ tree that proves bound $\targetbound$ such that all cut nodes form a path starting at the root of the tree. \end{lemma} \begin{proof} Let $T$ be a $\treeweight$-minimal $\svbc[\lrc]$ tree.
 If all cut nodes in the tree $T$ are at the root, then we are done.
 Otherwise, let $v \in \nodes_T$ be a cut node with a parent that is a branch node, i.e., $v$ has one child $w$.
 Let $T'$ be the tree obtained by removing $w$ from $T$, i.e., contracting $v$ and $w$, and instead inserting $w$ immediately after the root.
 Let $v' \ne w$ be a leaf node of $T$, which is also a leaf of $T'$.
 It holds that $\gapfn[T'](v') \ge \gapfn[T](v')$, since the path from the root to $v'$ in $T'$ goes through the same branch nodes and at least as many cut nodes as in $T$.
-Recursively applying this procedure, we move all cut nodes to the root without increasing the tree size, proving the desired result by the assumed minimality of $T$. \end{proof} We have proved that for any minimal-size $\svbc[\lrc]$ tree, it suffices to consider cut-and-branch trees, where all cut nodes are at the root.
-To understand how \emph{many} cuts should be added, we start with the special case that $\cbd \le \lbd = \rbd$.
-A useful observation for our analysis is that one should not evaluate the effects of cuts one at a time on the size of the tree, as tree size does not monotonically decrease as the number of cuts increases from $0$ to the optimal number of cuts.
-For example, if $\targetbound = 2\cutbd \pmod r$, using one cut node would \emph{increase} the overall tree size, while two cut rounds would reduce tree size by $2^{\ceil{\targetbound/\rbd}}-2$.
-This phenomenon highlights a practical challenge in determining how to use a cut family and whether cuts benefit an instance, as adding too few or too many cut nodes may increase tree size while the right number can greatly decrease the overall size.
-Instead, the key insight for \Cref{thm:SVBcutGood_lequalsr} is reasoning about \emph{layers}: adding a \emph{set} of cut nodes is beneficial when, together, the cut nodes improve the bound enough to remove an additional layer of the branch-and-bound tree, and fewer cuts are added than the number of removed nodes.
-If a minimal-size tree $T$ proving bound $\targetbound$ has $k$ cut nodes at the root, then the depth of the \emph{branching component}, the subtree starting with the first branch node, is $\depth_k \defeq \max \{0, \ceil{(\targetbound - \cbd k) / \rbd} \}$.
-The total size of the tree is $\treetime(T) = k + 2^{\depth_k + 1} - 1$.
-We also know that the depth of the branching component when the target bound is $\targetbound$ is never more than $ \depthmax \defeq \ceil{\targetbound / \rbd}. $ For any given $\depth \in \{0,\ldots,\depthmax\}$ and target bound $\targetbound$, the minimum number of cut nodes at the root to achieve that depth of the branching component is
+Recursively applying this procedure, we move all cut nodes to the root without increasing the tree size, proving the desired result by the assumed minimality of $T$. \end{proof}